smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

 ```

 !!! note "__Note__"
-    - You can use the `COPY` statement to create a data table in the ThanoSQL DB.
+    - You can use the `COPY` statement to create a data table in the ThanoSQL workspace DB.
 There is only overwrite option in the `COPY` statement and if not specified, the default value will be set as False.
-    - If the value is True, you can delete an existing data table and create a new data table with the same name in the ThanoSQL DB.
+    - If the value is True, you can delete an existing data table and create a new data table with the same name in the ThanoSQL workspace DB.
 Otherwise, you are not allowed to create new data table with the same name.